About

 The goal of Longneck Manor is to provide a fun personal experience while helping to save animals in the wild.
 We do this by combining the best elements of a good zoo with that of a good conservation organization.
 So you get to meet some real live conservation ambassadors (both four and two legged species) as well as contribute to a non-profit (tax deductible) conservation fund that works directly with proven conservation heroes.

-Longneck Manor is the home to a “Crash” of three rhinos (Fred, Barney and Justin) as well as a “Tower” of three giraffes (Kafele, Betty and Tana).
+Longneck Manor is the home to a “Crash” of three rhinos (Fred, Barney and Justin) as well as a “Tower” of five giraffes (Kafele, Betty, Tana, Kili Rose and Indy).
 Our animal ambassadors help guests connect with animals in the wild and help conservation efforts with our partner organizations.

 Purchase an enrichment gift for our animals!
 Visit our Amazon Wishlist here.